chancefavorsthepreparedmind/blusb_cli_win/README.md

 Display the version of the firmware currently installed on the controller.

 `-update_firmware`*`filename.hex`*
-Performs a firmware update based on the firmware data contained in *filename.hex*.
+Performs a firmware update based on firmware binary file *filename.hex*.
 Once all firmware data has been transferred, you will be prompted to press a key to reboot the device.
 Example: `-update_firmware newversion.hex`

 `-layout_dec_to_hex`*`filename`*
-If you have a layout file that stores key codes in decimal format, you can use this convenience function to convert the values to hexadecimal format and store them in a new file. `-macros_dec_to_hex` serves the same purpose with regard to files containing macro tables.
+If you have a layout file that represents key codes in decimal format, you can use this convenience function to convert the values to hexadecimal format and store them in a new file. `-macros_dec_to_hex` serves the same purpose with regard to files containing macro tables.

 #### Layout and macro configuration